bakamotokatas/WRF-Install-Script/README.md

 # WRF-Install-Script

 WRF Install scripts will install the WRF and WPS with the needed libraries(netcdf4 hdf5, mpich, zlib, libpng, jasper).
-You can choose the version that you wanted to install.
-These Scripts is written for Debian based linux operating systems.
+You can choose the version that you want to install.
+These scripts are written for Debian and Ubuntu based Linux operating systems.

 To run the scripts, you should run the commands below.